Logiqx/gps-wizard/docs/gpx/advice.md

 ### Namespaces

+#### gpxdata

+- Numerous apps make use of the ClueTrust extension as a speed hack - e.g. `<gpxdata:speed>`
+- V1 is `xmlns:gpxdata="http://www.cluetrust.com/XML/GPXDATA/1/0"`

 #### gpxtpx

-- G7ToWin as far back as 2007 used `xmlns:gpxtpx`
+- G7ToWin files as as far back as 2007 have used `xmlns:gpxtpx`
 - GPSBabel reference files use `xmlns:gpxtpx`
 - Waterspeed uses `xmlns:gpxtpx`
 - V1 is `xmlns:gpxtpx="http://www.garmin.com/xmlschemas/TrackPointExtension/v1"`